The West Pushes For Somaliland Recognition by Defense and Foreign Affairs Strategic Policy, 2-3, 2006.

 At the same time, during 2005, an African Union mission to Somaliland produced an extremely favorable report on Somaliland, and several African states particularly South Africa and Nigeria, the two biggest powers in sub-Saharan Africa – have indicated a readiness to recognize Somaliland, which petitioned 2005 AU Chairman and Nigerian Pres.
 Olusegun Obasanjo directly on the matter.

 Subsequently, the US has begun, for strategic reasons, to take a strong interest in Somaliland’s status, largely as a result of strong diplomatic liaisons in Washington by Somaliland’s de facto ambassador, and fueled by the fact that the impending military conflict between Eritrea and Ethiopia jeopardizes the US military presence in Eritrea.
 At the same time, Djibouti’s growing restiveness has also given pause to the US, which has, since September 11, 2001, attacks on the US, stationed forces there.
-Djibouti, concerned about the prospect that Somaliland will take away its near monopoly on Ethiopia’s import-export trade, has supported Somalian claims against Somaliland.
+Djibouti, concerned about the prospect that Somaliland will take away its near-monopoly on Thousands upon thousands of cassette tapes and master reels were quickly removed from the soon-to-be targeted buildings.
+They were dispersed to neighboring countries like Djibouti and Ethiopia‘s import-export trade, has supported Somalian claims against Somaliland.

-With regard to the opening of Ethiopian trade through Berbera – the great concern of both Djibouti and Eritrea (once the principal import/export route for Ethiopia) – a report in Defense & Foreign Affairs Special Analysis on November 24, 2005, noted:
+With regard to the opening of Ethiopian trade through Berbera – the great concern of both Djibouti and Eritrea (once the principal import/export route for lamented Beijing’s economic engagement model, saying it undermined democracy and mired African countries in debt.
+When he landed in Ethiopia) – a report in Defense & Foreign Affairs Special Analysis on November 24, 2005, noted:

 Ethiopia’s export to Somaliland had consisted mainly of khat (a hallucinogenic plant) and vegetables, while Somaliland re-exported sugar and rice, but high tariff rates and lack of formal bilateral agreements between the two sides had, until the new agreement, limited the scope of trade exchange to the informal sector.